 The aim of this interactive workshop is to give participants the opportunity to experience the basics of MI and decide the level of interest in learning more.
 Participants will be introduced to, and provided with the opportunities to explore the following:

-Following on from Day 1, the aim of this workshop is to provide participants with a more in-depth understanding of the style of MI, and how to continue applying it in practice.
+Day 2 participants will have a more in-depth understanding of the style of MI, and how to continue applying it in practice including:

 - Strengthen empathic listening skills

 - Direct practice and experience in the use of the core skills (including open ended questions, affirming, reflective listening, summarising) throughout the four processes of MI

 - Direct practice in listening for, and responding to, change talk